If 2020 were like any other year, the words “Black Friday” might conjure up images of an adrenaline-crazed stampede at your local mall.

 2: Keep a calendar and plan ahead

 Keeping a marketing calendar isn’t as complicated as it sounds.
 It’s really about knowing which days of the year are best suited for your business’ promotions.
-Check out our free 2020 Marketing Calendar to see what we mean (and here's the 2021 version!).
+Check out our free 2020 Marketing Calendar to see what we mean.

 Take note of these important marketing dates coming up:

 - Black Friday 11/27

 Now that you have these marked down, start planning your promotions and marketing campaigns around them.
 If you’re a small business, take advantage of Small Business Saturday.
 Nonprofits should capitalize on Giving Tuesday.
 And all businesses can get in on Thanksgiving, Black Friday and Cyber Monday.
 Start early and give yourself plenty of time to plan out your promo dates.

 We don’t need to give you all the reasons why video benefits businesses, but it’s undeniable that it can help you engage your audience and attract more customers.
 And videos are super easy to make.
 You don’t need to hire a production crew or spend a ton of money on equipment.
 All you need is a smartphone and a super simple, easy-to-use video editor.

 Create Black Friday ads and GIFs for social media, tutorial videos, product demos and more.
 Video is perfect for online shoppers and smartphone scrollers (that's most, if not all of us).
 Don’t tell your customers why they should purchase your product or service; show them with videos that convert.
 Start making your marketing videos today for free.